openrocket/openrocket.github.io/_tutorials/base_drag.md

 #### What it's really for

-First let's clear up some misinformation about the hack.
-It is commonly referred to as the "base drag hack", which suggests that it is some type of correction for missing base drag.
+First let's clear up some misinformation.
+This trick is commonly referred to as the "base drag hack", which suggests that it is some type of correction for missing base drag.
 In fact, base drag is already well-implemented in OpenRocket, and has been for a long time.
-The purpose of the hack is to apply a *correction to Center of Pressure* to incorporate the effects of base drag, something which is *not* currently implemented in OpenRocket.
+The purpose of the hack is, rather, to apply a *correction to Center of Pressure* to incorporate the effects of base drag, something which is *not* currently implemented in OpenRocket.

 For this reason, we will refer to it in this tutorial as "Base Drag CP Correction", and recommend you do the same.
-For short we will just say "the hack", which is not meant as a pejorative; it is simply descriptive.
+For convenience we will sometimes shorten it to just "the hack", which is not meant as a pejorative; it is simply descriptive.

 #### When to use it

-The POF article specifies the use of the hack for rockets with "Less than a 10:1 Length to Diameter Ratio".
-This is a simple rule to follow, although it does raise certain questions.
+The PoF article specifies the use of the hack for rockets with "Less than a 10:1 Length to Diameter Ratio".
+Although this is a simple rule to follow, it does raise certain questions.
 But again, we'll leave those for discussion elsewhere.

 #### What to do

 The actual hack is quite simple.
 A massless cone with diameter equal to the aft end of the rocket, and length PI times that diameter, is added to the back of the rocket.
-This will pull the CP back somewhat (and hence improve reported stability margin), but if done correctly (as we'll describe), will have *no other effect*.
+This will pull the CP back somewhat (and hence improve reported stability margin), and if done correctly (as we'll describe), will have *no other effect*.

 ### How to implement it